How to Prepare for Christmas Guests in the Home

-Create a Sumptuous Sleeping Space
+Create a Sleeping Sanctuary

 One of the main aspects to prepare for Christmas guests is of course where they will sleep.
 If your guestroom is starting to look tired or like many spare rooms, is storing items that won’t fit anywhere else in the home, now is your chance to refresh and declutter the space ready for your loved ones.
 Once you have gotten rid of any items that shouldn’t be there, you can look at the space itself, is there anything that needs touching up or repairing?
 If not, you can go straight to the styling.
-Soft sheets are a must for guest bedrooms along with perfectly plump pillows and duvets to provide comfort for your visitors.
+Soft sheets are a must for guest bedrooms along with perfectly plump cushions and duvets to provide comfort for your visitors.

-Plan your Menus & Prepare your Meals
+Plan your Menus & Prep your Meals

-Make sure your kitchen is Guest Ready
+Make Sure your Kitchen is Guest Ready

 The kitchen itself is something which is often overlooked when we prepare for Christmas guests, as cooking for more people than normal can quickly lead to running out of equipment and space.
 Oven space is a premium, so if you can, place multiple foods on the same baking tray or roasting tin, alternatively precook as much as possible to just be reheated when nearly ready to serve.
-Also make sure there is enough serveware, cutlery and tableware for each person plus more to ensure you don’t run out before you have the chance to put the dishwasher on.
+Also make sure there is enough serveware, flatware and dinnerware for each person plus more to ensure you don’t run out before you have the chance to put the dishwasher on.

 Set the Table in Style

 The Christmas day meal needs the most forward planning to create not only a sumptuous menu but to also make sure the table is styled to perfection too.
-Christmas table decorations don’t need to be tricky – start with a tablecloth or runner, then look to create an eye-catching centrepiece which complements your overall Christmas scheme.
+Christmas table decorations don’t need to be tricky – start with a tablecloth or runner, then look to create an eye-catching centerpiece which complements your overall Christmas scheme.
 This can be as simple as a candle holder filled with lit candles, a Christmas garland, a detailed floral arrangement or even a decadent Christmas dessert.
 Layered tableware creates a refined festive table look, so make sure you opt for charger plates along with your usual dinner and salad plates.

-Add a Little Luxury
+Add a Little Indulgence